kjappelbaum/mofdscribe/docs/source/datasets.rst

     * outputs of simulations are prefixed with :code:`output`
     * features are prefixed with :code:`features`
     * additional infos such as hashes are prefixed with :code:`info`
+    * if there are multiple flavors of dataset, we provide boolean masks under columns prefixed with :code:`flavor`